-5.252 As highlighted previously in this section, Policies E1 and E2 will require a substantial amount of greenfield land to support the required level of economic growth for the District.
+5.253 As highlighted previously in this section, Policies E1 and E2 will require a substantial amount of greenfield land to support the required level of economic growth for the District.
 Through Policy E2, much of the economic growth would occur at the main town of Winchester.
 This is to include some areas of regeneration where brownfield development is likely to occur.
-Much of the land surrounding Winchester Town is of grade 3 agricultural value with a small portion to the south west classified as grade 2 agricultural land, however, development is to be directed away from this area meaning there is limited potential for loss of the highest value soils.
+Much of the land surrounding Winchester Town is of grade 3 agricultural value with a small portion to the south-west classified as grade 2 agricultural land, however, development is to be directed away from this area meaning there is limited potential for loss of the highest value soils.
 At this location as well as within the South Hampshire Urban Areas there are likely to be opportunities to promote a more efficient pattern of land use considering the existing and planned development at these locations.
 There may be opportunities for intensification within these developments.
-Policy E1 includes specific support for regeneration and intensification of previously developed land.
-Mixed minor positive and minor negative effects are expected for Policies E1 and E2.
+The potential to achieve these benefits is likely to be more limited in the smaller and less developed settlements of the Market Towns and Rural Area and outside of the settlement boundaries where some economic development is also supported.
+Of the settlements in the Market Towns and Rural Area, development at New Alresford is considered most likely to impact upon higher quality agricultural soils in the District given the presence of large areas of Grade 3 agricultural land at this location.
+Policy E1 includes specific support for the refurbishment and modernisation of existing sites and regeneration and intensification of previously developed land.
+Overall, mixed minor positive and minor negative effects are expected for Policies E1 and E2.

-5.253 The District is presently in serious water stress and climate change is likely to intensify this issue.
+5.254 The District is presently in serious water stress and climate change is likely to intensify this issue.
 The Solent SACs, SPAs and Ramsar sites are already being adversely affected by excess nitrates and additional economic development has the potential to intensify these issues.
 Given the present situation with WwTWs which serve the District, which are currently operating at or close to capacity, there will need to be additional wastewater infrastructure and/or capacity improvements delivered at the same time as new development.
 There will also need to be additional measures considered for each development location in relation to achieving nutrient neutrality.
 Much of the District falls within SPZs and this includes some of the areas set out for new economic growth under Policy E2, such as the land at the edge of Winchester Town as well as land to the West of Waterlooville.
 At these locations there is potential for groundwater sources to be adversely affected by pollution from development.
-Policies E1 and E2 are expected to have a minor negative effect in relation to IIA objective 13: water resources.
+Therefore, Policies E1 and E2 are expected to have a minor negative effect in relation to IIA objective 13: water resources.